apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 });
 ```

-### Using Python SDK
+### Using the Python SDK

-In Python SDK Actor is written as an asynchronous context manager, which means that we can use the `with` keyword to write our Actor code into a block.
-The `init()` method would be called before the code block is executed, and the `exit()` method will be called after the code block is finished.
+In the Python SDK, an Actor is written as an asynchronous context manager, which means that we can use the `with` keyword to write our Actor code into a block.
+The `init()` method will be called before the code block is executed, and the `exit()` method will be called after the code block is finished.

 ```python
 from apify import Actor